 - Drives Like Crazy: The bear is obviously...not very skilled at driving, with the car easily tipping over and even rolling over entirely.
 This does not harm the bear at all whatsoever.

 - Endless Game: There's no real ending to the game - the objective is to simply last as many years as you can before you fail.
-Of course, some levels have some twists to them (the bear getting skinny and requiring more food, only being able to eat berries, the car becoming faster, etc.).
+Random events before each level add twists to the gameplay (the bear is skinny and needs more food, overfishing means having to eat berries, the bear's car is a turbo and can move faster, etc.).

 - Gratuitous Latin: The name of the game's one song is La Libellula note .

 - Fade to White: Played with.
-Once you lose, snow will start falling before giant heaps of it fall into your car, growing larger until the snow covers the entire screen.
+Once the timer runs out, snow will start falling before giant heaps of it fall into the bear's car, growing larger until the snow covers the entire screen.

 - Made of Iron: The bear, in spades: he can handle bee stings, badger attacks and his equally invincible car rolling around with not even a wince of pain or any hint of a lasting effect (though his hand shakes from bee stings anyway).